 If you prioritize quick service over cost, flying to Jomsom might be your best bet.
 A direct flight to Jomsom is available from Pokhara which will take you about 20 to 25 minutes.
 The one-way journey will cost you anything between USD 116 to USD 125 depending on the carrier you choose.
 Regular flights depart from Pokhara at scheduled intervals as early as 06:00 AM.
 Tara Air, Simrik Air and Summit Air are the major carriers that schedule flights almost daily.

-You can book Pokhara to Jomsom Flights and enjoy HoneyGuide credits worth USD 8 to book other services.
+You can book Pokhara to Jomsom Flights at USD 116.95 and enjoy HoneyGuide credits worth USD 4 to book other services.

 Kathmandu to Jomsom Flight